Iluvitari/AZ104-Notes/AZ-104 Overview.md

 ### Synchronisation Onprem to Cloud:
 - AAD connect/AAD connect cloud sync: AD source of truth but replicated to AAD.
+###  Customisation

 ## Tenant:
 = Default name/Primary domain name
 - Can add custom domain name.

 - AAD lives outside of subscriptions.
-- subs trusts AAD instance.
-Domain
+- subs trust the AAD instance.

-Applications are told what AAD instance is trusted as the source of identity.
+- Domain Applications are told what AAD instance is trusted as the source of identity.

 ## Users: